CapCon Agenda

 Speakers

-Secretary of State Jocelyn Benson (invited)
+Secretary of State Jocelyn Benson (confirmed)

 Former Attorney General Mike Cox (confirmed)